veganaize/closure-compiler/Warnings.md

-deprecated|Warnings when non-deprecated code accesses code that's marked @deprecated|OFF duplicateMessage|Warnings when two i18n messages have the same id|ERROR duplicate|Warnings when a variable is declared twice in the global scope|ERROR es3|Warnings about EcmaScript3|ERROR es5Strict|Warnings about EcmaScript5 strict mode.
-See [here](https://github.com/google/closure-compiler/issues/3014) for how to turn these off.|ERROR externsValidation|Warnings about malformed externs files|WARNING extraRequire|Warnings about unnecessary goog.require calls|OFF
+deprecated|Warnings when non-deprecated code accesses code that's marked @deprecated|OFF duplicateMessage|Warnings when two i18n messages have the same id|ERROR duplicate|Warnings when a variable is declared twice in the global scope|ERROR es3|[DELETED in v20200101] Warnings about EcmaScript3|ERROR es5Strict|Warnings about EcmaScript5 strict mode.
+See [here](https://github.com/google/closure-compiler/issues/3014) for how to turn these off.|ERROR externsValidation|Warnings about malformed externs files|WARNING
+extraRequire|Warnings about unnecessary goog.require calls|OFF
-fileoverviewTags|Warnings about duplicate @fileoverview tags|WARNING
+fileoverviewTags|[DELETED in v20200101] Warnings about duplicate @fileoverview tags|WARNING
+globalThis|Warnings about [improper use of the global this](http://closuretools.blogspot.com/2010/10/this-this-is-your-this.html).|WARNING internetExplorerChecks|[DELETED in v20200101] Warnings about syntax error on Internet Explorer.|ERROR invalidCasts|Warnings about invalid type casts.|WARNING
+misplacedSuppress|Warnings about misplaced @suppress annotations|WARNING
-globalThis|Warnings about [improper use of the global this](http://closuretools.blogspot.com/2010/10/this-this-is-your-this.html).|WARNING internetExplorerChecks|Warnings about syntax error on Internet Explorer.|ERROR invalidCasts|Warnings about invalid type casts.|WARNING misplacedTypeAnnotation|Warnings about jsdoc type annotations that are misplaced|WARNING missingGetCssName|Warnings about strings that should only be used inside calls to goog.getCssName|OFF missingProperties|Warnings about whether a property will ever be defined on an object.
-Part of type-checking.|OFF missingProvide|Warnings if missing a goog.provide('Foo') when defining a Foo class|OFF missingRequire|Warnings if missing a goog.require('Foo') when a new Foo() is encountered|OFF missingReturn|Warnings if missing return in a function which a non-void return type|OFF newCheckTypes|Warnings from new type checker|OFF nonStandardJsDocs|Warnings when JSDoc has annotations that the compiler thinks you misspelled.|WARNING reportUnknownTypes|Warnings for any place in the code where type is inferred to ?.
-NOT RECOMMENDED!|OFF strictModuleDepCheck|Warnings about all references potentially violating module dependencies|OFF suspiciousCode|Warning about things like missing semicolons and comparisons to NaN|WARNING tweakValidation|Warnings about goog.tweak primitives|OFF typeInvalidation|Warn about properties that cannot be disambiguated when using type based optimizations|OFF undefinedNames|Warnings when a property of a global name is not defined.|OFF undefinedVars|Warnings when a variable is never defined.|ERROR unknownDefines|Warnings when unknown @define values are specified.|WARNING useOfGoogBase|[DEPRECATED]Warnings about usages of goog.base, which is deleted from Closure library|OFF uselessCode|Warnings when the compiler sees useless code that it plans to remove.|WARNING violatedModuleDep|Warnings when there are references in earlier modules to variables defined in later modules|ERROR
+misplacedTypeAnnotation|Warnings about jsdoc type annotations that are misplaced|WARNING missingGetCssName|Warnings about strings that should only be used inside calls to goog.getCssName|OFF missingProperties|Warnings about whether a property will ever be defined on an object.
+Part of type-checking.|OFF missingProvide|Warnings if missing a goog.provide('Foo') when defining a Foo class|OFF missingRequire|Warnings if missing a goog.require('Foo') when a new Foo() is encountered|OFF missingReturn|Warnings if missing return in a function which a non-void return type|OFF newCheckTypes|[DELETED in v20200101] Warnings from new type checker|OFF nonStandardJsDocs|Warnings when JSDoc has annotations that the compiler thinks you misspelled.|WARNING reportUnknownTypes|Warnings for any place in the code where type is inferred to ?.
+NOT RECOMMENDED!|OFF strictCheckTypes|Combines `strictMissingProperties` and `strictPrimitiveOperators`|OFF strictMissingProperties|Warnings for missing properties that forbid accessing subclass props off superclasses|OFF strictModuleDepCheck|Warnings about all references potentially violating module dependencies|OFF strictPrimitiveOperators|Warnings about legal operand types for primitive operators like `+` and `-`|OFF suspiciousCode|Warning about things like missing semicolons and comparisons to NaN|WARNING tweakValidation|Warnings about goog.tweak primitives|OFF typeInvalidation|Warn about properties that cannot be disambiguated when using type based optimizations|OFF undefinedNames|Warnings when a property of a global name is not defined.|OFF undefinedVars|Warnings when a variable is never defined.|ERROR unknownDefines|Warnings when unknown @define values are specified.|WARNING unusedLocalVariables|Warnings about unused variables in local scopes|OFF unusedPrivateMembers|Warnings about @private class properties that are unused|OFF untranspilableFeatures|Warnings about use of features that cannot be transpiled down to the specified `--language_out`|ERROR useOfGoogBase|[DEPRECATED]Warnings about usages of goog.base, which is deleted from Closure library|OFF uselessCode|Warnings when the compiler sees useless code that it plans to remove.|WARNING violatedModuleDep|Warnings when there are references in earlier modules to variables defined in later modules|ERROR